Jorge Soler Player Props: Marlins vs. Padres

-On Tuesday, Jorge Soler (.767 slugging percentage in past 10 games, including six home runs) and the Miami Marlins play the San Diego Padres, whose starting pitcher will be Ryan Weathers.
-First pitch is at 6:40 PM ET.
+Jorge Soler -- with a slugging percentage of .767 in his past 10 games, including six home runs -- will be in action for the Miami Marlins versus the San Diego Padres, with Blake Snell on the mound, on May 31 at 6:40 PM ET.

 Jorge Soler Game Info & Props vs. the Padres